Biden to release 15M barrels from oil reserve, more possible

 The prospective loss of 2 million barrels a day — 2% of global supply — has had the White House saying Saudi Arabia sided with Russian President Vladimir Putin and pledging there will be consequences for supply cuts that could prop up energy prices.
 The 15 million-barrel release would not cover even one full day's use of oil in the U.S., according to the Energy Information Administration.

-The administration could make a decision on future releases a month from now, as it requires a month and a half for the strategic reserve to notify would-be buyers.
+The administration could make a decision on future releases a month from now, as it requires a month and a half for the government to notify would-be buyers.

-Biden had pledged to speak about his plans to reduce gasoline prices this week.
-White House press secretary Karine Jean-Pierre declined to say what policies Biden will discuss, telling reporters at Tuesday's briefing, “I will let the president speak for himself."

-Jared Bernstein, a member of the White House Council of Economic Advisers, said a past release of oil from the U.S. strategic reserve contributed to a decline in prices at the pump this summer.
-That decline ended last month as prices began to rise again, though they've eased somewhat in the past week.

-Bernstein suggested to Fox News Sunday that the reserve is large enough that the White House could tap it again.

-“There are still 400 million barrels of oil in the strategic reserve — it is more than half full,” Bernstein said, adding that Biden had not yet made a final decision on releasing more barrels.

 Biden still faces political headwinds because of gas prices.
-AAA reports that gas is averaging $3.87 a gallon, up from a month ago when falling prices at the pump suggested that the president and his fellow Democrats were faring better in surveys.
+AAA reports that gas is averaging $3.87 a gallon.
+That's down slightly over the past week, but it's up from a month ago.
+The recent increase at prices stalled the momentum that the president and his fellow Democrats had been seeing in the polls ahead of the November elections.

 An analysis Monday by ClearView Energy Partners, an independent energy research firm based in Washington, suggested that two states that could decide control of the evenly split Senate — Nevada and Pennsylvania — are sensitive to energy prices.
 The analysis noted that gas prices over the past month rose above the national average in 18 states, which are home to 29 potentially “at risk” House seats.